The Summerlee Foundation

 - Director of Administration: Amy J. Askari

-Leadership Transition: Jessica Lee Hamlin, who served for eleven years as Executive Director of Shumla Archaeological Research and Education Center (a global leader in rock art research), will assume the presidency in 2026.
-Gary N. Smith will transition to Co-Trustee with the Summerfield G. Roberts Foundation.
+About the President: Jessica Lee Hamlin served for eleven years as Executive Director of Shumla Archaeological Research and Education Center (a global leader in rock art research) before assuming the presidency of the Summerlee Foundation.
+Gary N. Smith, who served as President for ten years, transitioned to Co-Trustee with the Summerfield G. Roberts Foundation.

 Application Process & Timeline